Skip to main content

 #

-Surprisingly, my most popular post is not one of my astrobiology-themed activities – it’s a collection of nature poems for kids.
-It’s one of my favourites too.
+Surprisingly, my most popular post is not one of the science-themed activity posts – it’s a post I created on nature poems: 20 Nature Poems for Kids.
+This is also one of my favourites.

-Let’s make sense of star stuff together – one poem at a time.
+So I plan to expand Pale Blue Marbles into the space where poetry and science meet: making sense of star stuff – one poem at a time.